James C. Kulhanek

 James Charles Kulhanek (April 23, 1908 – April 1, 1990) was an American commercial artist and designer.

-Biography
+Early life

 Václav Kulhánek and Anna Kulhánek, née Veleba, the parents of James C. Kulhanek, were born in Bohemia within Austria-Hungary and settled in Cleveland in the 1900s.
 James C. Kulhanek was born there on April 23, 1908.

 Kulhanek was a student of Henry Keller at the Cleveland School of Art.

+Zoo polar bear attack

 In 1938, Kulhanek was a witness to an incident at Brookside Zoo where Judy Zemnick, another WPA artist, was pulled into a polar bear enclosure and clawed.
 Kulhanek and another artist called for help and tried to drive the bear away from Ms. Zemnick.
 The incident received extensive press coverage at the time and for two years following.

+Portrait of Dennis John Kucinich

+In December 1989, Kulhanek discovered that Dennis Kucinich, the 53rd mayor (Democrat) of the city of Cleveland, Ohio, was (idiosyncratically) not represented by a portrait at City Hall.
+Oil paintings of many of his peers, mayors long past as well as contemporary, could either be found within the ceremonial Red Room or one of the building's many offices, conference rooms, or corridors.

+No official policy had hitherto been established concerning the commissioning of a mayor's portrait on the part of the municipality.
+Historically, mayoral portraits had never been commissioned en masse by Cleveland residents nor paid for out of public funds.
+Generally, such undertakings were subsidized out of private resources.
+Kulhanek rose to rectify this intriguing phenomena, gratis.